 After you apply, you’ll need to keep the SSA updated on your child’s medical treatment by sending them new records and medical information; completing and sending back all follow-up paperwork; and attending a consultative exam with an SSA doctor.

 One additional tip: Before you apply, check the SSA’s Compassionate Allowance List.
-If your child’s condition is on the list, you should let the local SSA office; their application will be fast-tracked.
+If your child’s condition is on the list, you should let your local SSA office know so they can fast-track your child's application.

 You might get denied and could need to file for reconsideration.
 Unfortunately, the SSA denies most cases the first and second time around, regardless of how strong your child’s case may be.